Xenia Borisovna of Russia: Life

-Xenia remained a maiden until her father's death in 1605, when her brother Feodor become a Tsar.
+Xenia remained a maiden until her father's death in 1605, when her brother Feodor became a Tsar.
 Some months later, when the Time of Troubles started, her mother and her brother, Feodor, were killed by order of False Dmitriy I.

 She was spared, but False Dmitriy raped her and kept her in his palace as a concubine lasting five months.
 Before the arrival of his bride Marina Mniszech, Xenia was sent to the Voskresensky Monastery in Beloozero and forced to take monastic vows, whereupon she was given the name "Olga".
 Subsequently, she was transferred to the Assumption Princess Monastery in Vladimir.
 According to one account, she was pregnant and bore a son of False Dmitry in the monastery.

 In 1606 she sojourned to the Trinity Lavra of St. Sergius to attend the reburial of her father; vestments she sewed as a nun are on display at that Lavra.

-In 1610, the monastery was attacked by Cossack troops, and the nuns including Xenia were raped by them.
+From 1608 to 1610, the monastery was besieged by the Polish-Lithuanian alliance, but a Russian army ultimately cleared the siege.

 Her name is inscribed as "Nun Olga Borisovna" at the crypt of the Godunovs near the entrance of the Assumption Cathedral at Trinity-St. Sergius Lavra where she is buried with her parents and brother.